chen990224224/gitrepository110/readme.txt

-git is aversion control system. git is free software.
+git is distributed version control system. git is free software distributed under the gpl.